SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 4. Configure Jenkins Plugin
 5. Optional - Advanced Configuration

-2.png "image_tooltip")
 Sumo Logic Jenkins plugin is compatible with Jenkins version 2.60.1 and above.
 For more information refer [Sumo Logic Jenkins Plugin WIKI](https://plugins.jenkins.io/sumologic-publisher) page.

-##### Configure a Collector
+### Step 1: Configure a Collector

-**To create a new Sumo Logic hosted collector**, perform the steps in the [Configure a Hosted Collector](/docs/send-data/configure-hosted-collector) section of the Sumo Logic documentation.
+To create a new Sumo Logic hosted collector, perform the steps in the [Configure a Hosted Collector](/docs/send-data/configure-hosted-collector) section of the Sumo Logic documentation.

-##### Configure an HTTP Log and Metric Source
+### Step 2: Configure an HTTP Log and Metric Source

-**To create a new HTTP logs and metric source, do the following:**
+To create a new HTTP logs and metric source, do the following:
 1. Create a new HTTP Logs and Metrics Source in the hosted collector created above by following [these instructions.](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source)
 2. Make a note of **HTTP Source URL** and **Source Category**, as you will need them later in the configuration process.

-##### Install the Jenkins Plugin
+### Step 3: Install the Jenkins Plugin

-3.png "image_tooltip")
 You must have Admin privileges to perform any of the following installation procedures.
 This section walks you through the ways in which you can install the Jenkins plugin:

 * [Updating the Jenkins plugin](#Updating_the_Jenkins_plugin)—use this method if the Jenkins plugin is installed on your system and you want to update the version.
 * [Installing with sumologic publisher for the first time](#Installing_with_sumologic_publisher_for_the_first_time)—use this method if you are using the sumologic publisher for the first time.
 * [Manually installing the Jenkins plugin](#Manually_installing_the_Jenkins_plugin)—use this method if there's a restriction on installing the plugin directly through the Jenkins plugin update center.

-##### Updating the Jenkins plugin
+### Updating the Jenkins plugin

 This section shows you how to update the version of the Jenkins plugin you have running on your system.